Free CV Builder Reviews & Alternatives

 An academic CV is a document showcasing your teaching and research experience, publications, grants and fellowships, professional associations, awards and funding.
 It has to show all the details of your experience that show you’re the best candidate for academic posts and research positions.

 An academic CV is based on the standard chronological CV format, with extra academic sections bolted on.
 The end result looks very different from the standard format though.
 Your maximum CV length is no longer limited to two pages for example.
-But that said, you should always be concise and relevant and a 4–5 page limit is often recommended.
+But that said, you should always be concise and relevant and I've noticed that a 4–5 page limit is often recommended.

 There’s no set layout for the order of your academic CV sections.
 Ultimately you can adapt the order and omit sections to suit your needs and tailor your application to specific jobs.
 But there is a list of sections that are generally included in a UK academic CV.
 Here they are.